BusyBiee1/2025-02-16-SBA320H-LastSBA/README.md

 # Movie Explorer

-Movie Explorer is a React-based web application that allows users to search for movies and view detailed information about them.
-The application uses the OMDB API to fetch movie data and demonstrates the use of React features like `useState`, `useEffect`, `react-router-dom`, and more.
+- Movie Explorer is a React-based web application that allows users to search for movies and view detailed information about them.
+- The application uses the OMDB API to fetch movie data and demonstrates the use of React features like `useState`, `useEffect`, `react-router-dom`, `link` and more.

 ---

 ## Features

 - **Search Movies**: Users can search for movies by title.
 - **View Movie Details**: Users can click on a movie to view detailed information, including the plot, genre, director, and actors.
 - **Responsive Design**: The application is mobile-friendly and centered in the browser.

 ---